Bookmarks tagged with #php.

 JoliCode - Battle log: a deep dive in Symfony stack in search of optimizati

 My team and I are working on a big project that is becoming bigger and bigger.
 Split in micro services, each end-user call generates an increasing number of HTTP API calls.
 Performance was becoming a problem and the Developer eXperience (DX) suffered as a result.
+Note that we already

 Saved